Les cinq saisons

 The release marked a departure from the folk rock sound of the band's eponymous debut album, Harmonium, towards a unique progressive folk sound (later evolving into proper progressive rock for L'heptade).
 It also showcased the growth of the band, as members Serge Fiori, Michel Normandeau, and Louis Valois were joined by Pierre Daigneault and Serge Locat.
 The band self-produced the release, with the help of mixing engineer Peter Burns, who had worked on Harmonium.
-Invited in the recording sessions were Marie Bernard, who perform the Ondes Martenot on "En pleine face," and vocalist Judi Richards, who sang a solo on "Histoires sans paroles."
+Invited in the recording sessions were Marie Bernard, who played the Ondes Martenot on "En pleine face," and vocalist Judi Richards, who sang a solo on "Histoires sans paroles."

 Les cinq saisons is regarded as "one of the best transitional albums ever recorded and an essential item in Québec's music history."
 It spent sixteen weeks on RPM's Top Albums chart, peaking to number 46.
 Within a year of its release, it was certified Gold by the Canadian Recording Industry Association, for sales exceeding 50,000 copies within Canada alone.
-Its success lead to a bidding war for the band, which eventually signed with Columbia Records' Quebec-based subsidiary CBS Disques on February 12, 1976.
+Its success led to a bidding war for the band, which eventually signed with Columbia Records' Quebec-based subsidiary CBS Disques on February 12, 1976.
 A few days after signing with CBS DIsques, the album was nominated for a Juno Award for Best-Selling Album of the Year and the band was nominated for Group of the Year.
 Peter Burns was also nominated for Recording Engineer of the Year for his work on the release, as was Robert A. Morten (who executive-produced the album) for Producer of the Year.
 In May 1979, Les cinq saisons was certified Platinum by the Canadian Recording Industry Association, for sales exceeding 100,000 copies within Canada alone.
 Music journalist Bob Mersereau later ranked the album number 56 in his 2007 book The Top 100 Canadian Albums, and in 2015, Rolling Stone magazine ranked it 36th in its list 50 Greatest Prog Rock Albums of All Time.